 The fee for a single trip interstate permit is $10 plus a $10 service/routing fee.
 The permit is valid for a one-way trip not to exceed 3 days or for multiple movements made in one 24-hour period.
 The fee for an annual permit is $300.
-The permit is valid for a calendar year.
-(Permits are not transferrable to another vehicle.)
+The permit is valid for 365 days.
+Permits are not transferrable to another vehicle.

 An electronic or paper permit must be in possession prior to traveling on the interstate system (I-94 and/or I-29.)
 North Dakota registered vehicles must be licensed for the gross weight of the vehicle and load.
 Out-of-state vehicles not licensed in ND or operating with a gross weight in excess of their ND IRP registered weight are subject to a $20 trip permit.